shopware/admin-api-reference/docs/guides/quick-start/04-document-management.md

   }
 ```

-These documents are associated to order events.
+These documents are associated with order events.
 The below endpoint creates a document of invoice type for a particular order.

 ```sample http
 {